 Not All Dogs Feed On Vegetables

-Dogs are not too much of a vegetable fan, It’s no doubt that dogs love meat and bones, this is a good thing especially if we are considering the importance of protein to a dog with such a condition.
+Dogs are not too much of a vegetable fan, It is no doubt that dogs love meat and bones, this is a good thing especially if we are considering the importance of protein to a dog with such a condition.

-Dogs eat only 10 percent of Vegetables, maybe this is just in their blood, because if you look at their ancestors like wolf’s you will see that wolves are more meat eaters than dogs.
+Dogs eat only 10 percent of Vegetables, maybe this is just in their ancestral bloodline, their ancestors like wolf’s you will see that wolves are more meat eaters than dogs.

 Wolfs eat about 98 percent meat and like 2 percent vegetables, it is no wonder dogs are the way they are with meat.